-With a couple thousand projects under our belt, we’d say we’re starting to get the hang of this infographic thing.
+With a few thousand projects under our belt, we’d say we’re starting to get the hang of this infographic thing.
 But a process this smooth doesn’t come without some growing pains.
-We assembled some of our most seasoned project managers, copywriters, and designers for a rundown on things to look out for — whether you’re working with us or crafting your very own infographic.
+We assembled some of our most seasoned project managers, copywriters, and designers for a rundown on things to look out for, whether you’re working with us or crafting your very own infographic.

 Preparation Tips from Morgan

 If you’re reading this blog, you’ve probably perused our work page for a while, gotten inspired by all the beautiful illustration work our designers do, and started dreaming about how awesome your own infographic is going to end up.
 But hold everything!